top of page

 NEWS

-Nominations for the 2023 Smeaton Medal have now closed
+Nominations for the 2025 Smeaton Medal now open.
+Click here for more information.

 The Society of Civil Engineers was founded in 1771 by John Smeaton and some of his professional acquaintances as a dining club to facilitate ‘conversation, argument and a social communication of ideas and knowledge, in the particular walks of each member were, at the same time, the amusement and business of the meetings’.
 The Society met in London once a fortnight, at 7 o’clock from Christmas to the end of the sitting of Parliament.